 Expert Advice

-Experts in mathematics education emphasize the importance of building a strong foundation in basic arithmetic skills, including two-digit multiplication.
+Experts in mathematics education point out the importance of building a strong foundation in basic arithmetic skills, including two-digit multiplication.
 These skills are essential for success in higher-level mathematics courses and in various STEM fields.

 Educators recommend using a variety of teaching methods and resources to cater to the diverse learning needs of students.
 This includes incorporating visual aids, real-world examples, and hands-on activities to make learning more engaging and meaningful.